igorfratel/genome_groups/README.md

 ## How to run:

+- 1: Go to /src folder
-- 1: ./make
+- 2: ./make
-- 2: ./neighborhood_comparer <full or partial> <args according to chosen mode>
+- 3: ./neighborhood_comparer <full or partial> <args according to chosen mode>

 ## Command line options